 Develops students' listening comprehension, speaking, reading, and writing skills and expands knowledge of the culture and civilization of Italy.
 For students who have successfully completed Italian 2202 or equivalent or four years of high school Italian.
+(3 of Italy.
+For students who have successfully completed Italian 2251 or equivalent or five years of high school Italian.
 (3 lecture hours)